ganbarodigital/ts-lib-error-reporting/README.md

 * Every error gets added to your `ErrorTable` class as a property.
 The second generic parameter is the name of that property.
 It _has_ to be a static string.
 It cannot be a variable or constant that you've defined.
 * The third generic property is your error's `ExtraData` interface.

-This ties each `ErrorTemplate` to a property on your `ErrorTable` class.
+This ties each `ErrorTableTemplate` to a property on your `ErrorTable` class.

 #### Step 3: Adding Your New Error To Your ErrorTable